zaboople/essay/Software/DependenciesAreKillingUs.md

 Suppose you're working on a brand new project, "green-field" and all that.
 Your biggest problem is that you need to build a team to work on it.
 How are you going to find enough qualified people?
 Easy, just make a job advertisement that says:

-> Hiring for brand-new starting-from-scratch project.
+> Hiring for brand-new starting-from-scratch project!

 The world will beat a path to your door.